tidepool-org/blip/README.md

 ### Repository Organization

-- `css/` contains the LESS files that compile to tideline's CSS. `tideline.less` provides the styles and depends on `tideline-colors.less` for color variables.
+- `css/` contains the Less files that compile to tideline's CSS. `tideline.less` provides the styles and depends on `tideline-colors.less` for color variables.
 This makes it possible to customize tideline's color scheme by defining a different `tideline-colors.less` file.
-- `dev/` contains a few scripts that are useful for development.
-Namely: a simple Python server which is called by various targets in `Makefile` and a script for filtering a JSON file by the value of a `'type'` key in each object.
+- `dev/` contains a few tools that are (occasionally) useful for development.
+    + `demodata/` contains a Python script for generating fake data for testing tideline during development.
+For usage information, run `python demo_data.py --help`.
+    + `schema/` contains tideline's data requirements documented in a [JSON Schema](http://json-schema.org/ 'JSON Schema') along with a Python shell script to validate a given JSON file against the schema.
+(Run `./validate.py --help` for usage instructions; more information also available on [the schema wiki page](https://github.com/tidepool-org/tideline/wiki/Schema 'Tideline Wiki: Schema').
+    + `templates/` contains two module templates: `plottemplate.js` for a [plot module](https://github.com/tidepool-org/tideline/wiki/CreatingOneDay#plot-modules 'Tideline Wiki: Plot Modules') and `datautil.js` for a data utility analogous to those found in `js/data/`.
+    + `testpage/` is a miniature JavaScript library for generating test data used in the tideline visualization integration tests.
+In contrast to the demo data generator, the test page data is extremely regular, with no randomization.
 - `example/` contains files that define a minimal implementation of tideline, useful for development.
-The `make example` target bundles the components necessary for running the example and puts them in `example/dist/`.
-   + **NB:** The JSON data files provided in the `data/` sub-directory constitute fake diabetes data generated with [a Python script](https://github.com/tidepool-org/data-model/tree/master/demo-data) provided in Tidepool's [data-model](https://github.com/tidepool-org/data-model) repository.
-This Python tool does not yet have a README doc, but it is a fairly simple command-line tool with a `--help` command to get you started should have a need to generate a new demo data file.
+    + **NB:** The JSON data file provided in the `data/` sub-directory constitutes fake diabetes data generated with the Python script `demo_data.py` found in `dev/demodata/`.
-- `img/` contains the images used to plot certain types of diabetes data and is only necessary if you're using tideline for this purpose.
+- `img/` contains the images used to plot certain types of data (i.e., notes) or form tooltips.
 - `js/` contains the tideline library.
 At the top level, `oneday.js`, `twoweek.js`, `settings.js`, and `pool.js` are the main components. `tidelinedata.js` defines the data object that the other core components expect to be passed; however, it is usually called from a preprocessing plugin (see `plugins/data/preprocess/`), not from the other core modules. `index.js` exports the entire library, useful for creating a standalone tideline bundle with [browserify](http://browserify.org/).
    + `data/` contains a set of mini-modules for munging and calculating statistics around various types of diabetes data.
      - `util/` contains some common utilities that are used mainly in the `data/` modules, but `datetime.js`, `format.js` (for formatting the output of numerical calculations - that is, rounding and displaying numbers to the proper number of significant digits), and `tidelinecrossfilter.js`, which wraps the most common uses of [Crossfilter](http://square.github.io/crossfilter/ 'Crossfilter') in tideline, are also used outside of `data/`.